-This RAID subsystem supports dual controller configurations.
+This RAID subsystem supports both single controller and dual controller configurations.
 The single controller can be configured depending on the user's requirements.
+On the other side, these controllers can be both configured and be active to increase system efficiency and to improve performance.

-This manual will discuss single controller configuration.
+This manual will discusses both single and dual controller configuration.